 Some people may say that spending vouchers in the sale isn’t really in the spirit of Christmas – but if you are in need of saving some money, I feel it’s a worthwhile use of something that could otherwise be an unwanted, expensive piece of clutter in your house.

-What do you think of these tips?
+What do you think of these tips to save money on luxury beauty?
 Are there any you are going to try, or any you would add?
 Let me know in the comments below!